How To Add Charts And Graphs To WordPress

 The screenshot below shows how to format your data …

-If you are not sure how to format your CSV file, just download the sample that comes with the plugin.
+If you are not sure how to format your data CSV, just use the sample CSV file provided with the plugin.

 Upload CSV File From Computer

-The plugin imports your data from the CSV file and displays it using the graph/chart type you have chosen …
+The plugin will now import your data from the CSV file and display it using the graph/chart type you have selected …

 Upload CSV File From The Web

-After importing the data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file with the right data), and then click ‘Next‘ …
+After importing the data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file with the correct data), and then click ‘Next‘ …

-Depending on the chart or graph type you’ve picked, the plugin will display various customization options and settings …
+Depending on the chart or graph type you have picked, the plugin displays various customization options and settings …

-The WordPress Visualizer plugin gives you complete control of your information, and updates your display in real time …
+Visualizer gives you total control over your information, and updates your display in real time …

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.